 I came to the National Taichung Theater at 11:20 am, just about 10′ earlier its open time.
 The schedule was quite good to both enjoy the building’s outdoor, watching the area around, also the curves from the outside.
 Then, after the theatre was opened to get in, I could easily learn more about the architecture by the observation from the outside.
 Besides, they sold some cool pieces of stuff that you can buy as gifts for your friends or relatives.

 Trust me, this could be one of the most impressive buildings of confectionery you have ever visited.
-Especially when there is an occasion, you will be surprised with their decoration of the store.
+Especially when there is an occasion, you will be surprised by the decoration of the store.
 I visited there once in the time of Christmas, and they ‘wow-ed’ me with a reindeer herd carrying gifts from Santa Claus.

 Indeed, Miyahara always surprises any visitors anytime in the year with its decoration.
 From the outside, it’s similar to a busy shopping center.
 Notwithstanding, this two-floor building is just a place for people to enjoy delicious pastries and peaceful space with hot tea, or ice cream.